 - Respects your Registration Settings: WordPress.com Secure Sign On follow the directives in Settings → General, with respect to whether or not you enable new user registrations.
 If you don’t, existing users can still use it to log in.

-Once you’ve activated the module in Jetpack, you’re done!
+Once you’ve activated this feature in Jetpack, you’re done!
 All the back-end authentication requests use your site’s already-established link to WordPress.com.

-Secure Sign On is designed to work out of the box with no configuration.
-But, for users that would like to customize Secure Sign On, these filters may come in handy.
+Secure Sign On is designed to work out of the box with little to no configuration.
+But, for users that would like to further customize Secure Sign On, these filters may come in handy.
 To use these filters, you can add any of the following snippets of code to your theme’s

 functions.php file, or to a functionality plugin.